 - 6. For Account type, choose Account on Oracle database. - 7.
 Complete the User (account name) and Password. - 8.
-Click View/Edit filter....
+Click View/Edit....

-The Password Store: Password Filter dialog is displayed.
+The Password Store: Password Filter dialog displays.

 9. Use the Oracle service names filter to create a comma-separated list of the Oracle services for which this account/password pair should be used.